revans011/jsm_2023/old/positive_unlabeled_design_abstract.md

 END loop

-## Findings
+### Findings

-### Loss of power, balanced group sizes

 Undetected positives in the control group reduced the power of the association test.
-An example of the reduction in power is in Figure 1.
-The first point on blue curve in Figure 1 shows the power of the association test when there are no undetected positives in the control group.
-This point serves as the "referece" power when the proportion of undetected positives is the control group is zero and the naive model is the correct model.
-As the proportion of undetected positives increases (the x-axis), the blue curves decreases, which means the power is decreasing.
-The y-axis is the
+Figure 1 shows the percent reduction in power with and without unlabeled control groups.
+The beginning of the curves, where the proportion on undetected positives is zero, is the case where the naive model is the correct model.
+As expected, The unbalance sample size examples show a reduction in power relative to the balanced design.
+For all three curves, as the proportion of undetected positives increases, the power decreases.

-### Loss of power, unbalanced group sizes

-The $\chi^{2}$ test statistic is not symetric, so the the direction of the

 The columns "No. not det" and "p-value difference" show that for the same N=200 sample size, the difference in p-values decreases as the number of of non-detected cases decreases.
 For this example, and unbalanced design minimizes the difference in p-values suggesting the the inferences will be similar.
 However the balanced design give the smallest p-value.